-Fractions: Decimals: Multiplication and division of fractions by whole numbers as well as fractions Comparison of fractions Application of concepts in real life Multiplication &amp; division of decimals by 10, 100, 1000 etc Multiplication and division of decimals by whole numbers as well as decimal numbers Application of concepts in real life subtraction and multiplication of integers numbers Addition, subtraction multiplication and division of rational numbers Finding rational numbers Finding rational numbers Word problems with applications of all four operations Ratio & Proportion Expone nts & Powers $\succ$ Concept of ratio $\checkmark$ 1 1 / 1 $\triangleright$ Equivalent ratios and proportion base and exponential form of numbers positive powers only) Unitary method $\triangleright$ Expressing given numbers in $\succ$ Concept of percentage exponential form using prime Conversion of percentage into N factorization method ~ fraction, decimal and ratio $\checkmark$ Simplification using $\triangleright$ Conversion of fraction, decimal, ~ exponential forms $\sim$ ratio into percentage $\checkmark$ Laws of exponents ( positive Finding 'how many' from give powers only) Multiplying powers with $\triangleright$ percentage and vice-versa Multiplying powers with same base - Finding 'whole' when percentage is given Dividing powers with $\triangleright$ Word problems based on the same base F above Multiplying powers with $\triangleright$ Finding increase and decrease different base but sam 7 percentage exponents $\triangleright$ Finding profit or loss percentage Dividing powers with Finding SP or CP when P% or L% is different base but same given exponents 6 Taking Power of power Finding Simple Interest, Amount.
-Finding Simple Interest, Amount, Principal, Rate of interest or Time Numbers with exponen Principal, Rate of interest or Time when the remaining data is given Numbers with exponen zero decimals and fractionsApplication of the above in word problems Cubes & Cube Roots Exponents & Powers The concept and symbol of cubes and cube roots Properties of cube numbers and cube roots Patterns in cube numbers Finding cube root using method of Prime Factorisation Cubes and Cube roots of decimals and fractions Application of the above in word problems Laws of exponents (integration powers) Multiplying powers with same base Dividing powers with same base Multiplying powers with different base but same exponents Dividing powers with different base but same exponents Taking Power of power Numbers with exponent zero Simplifications applying laws of exponents.
+Fractions: Decimals: Multiplication and division of fractions by whole numbers as well as fractions Comparison of fractions Application of concepts in real life Multiplication & division of decimals by 10, 100, 1000 etc Multiplication and division of decimals by whole numbers as well as decimal numbers Application of concepts in real life integers Addition, subtraction multiplication and division of rational numbers Finding rational numbers between two given rationa numbers Word problems with applications of all four operations Ratio & Proportion Expone nts & Powers \triangleright Concept of ratio \triangleright 1 1 / 1 \triangleright Equivalent ratios and proportion base and exponential form of numbers positive powers only) \triangleright Unitary method \succ Expressing given numbers in Concept of percentage exponential form using prime \succ Conversion of percentage into factorization method fraction, decimal and ratio \triangleright Simplification using Conversion of fraction, decimal, exponential forms ~ ratio into percentage \triangleright Laws of exponents (positive Finding 'how many' from give powers only) \sim percentage and vice-versa Multiplying powers with Finding 'whole' when percentage same base \triangleright is given Word problems based on the Dividing powers with same base Word problems based on the above Multiplying powers with \triangleright Finding increase and decrease different base but same - percentage exponents \triangleright Finding profit or loss percentage Dividing powers with Finding SP or CP when P% or L% is different base but same F given exponents \triangleright Finding Simple Interest, Amount, Taking Power of power , Principal, Rate of interest or Time Numbers with exponen when the remaining data is given zero \triangleright Simplifications applying laws.

+Integers ➢ Addition and Subtraction of integers ➢ Multiplication and Division of Integer ➢ Properties of integers with respect to all four operations ➢ Word problems based on addition Concept, need and meaning of rational numbers Equivalent rational numbers Standard Form of rational --- --- decimals and fractions ➢ Application of the above in word problems Cubes & Cube Roots Exponents & Powers The concept and symbol of cubes and cube roots Properties of cube numbers and cube roots Patterns in cube numbers Finding cube root using method of Prime Factorisation Cubes and Cube roots of decimals and fractions Application of the above in word problems Laws of exponents (integration powers) Multiplying powers with same base Dividing powers with same base Multiplying powers with different base but same exponents Dividing powers with different base but same exponents Taking Power of power Numbers with exponent zero Simplifications applying laws of exponents.
 Expressing very large and very small numbers in Standard Form Comparing numbers using standard form Comparing Quantities Direct & Inverse Proportions Advanced problems involving ratio and proportions Concept of direct and inverse proportions Reverse problems on Increase and Decrease percentages Connection to ratio, proportion and unitary method Advance problems involving SP, CP, P% and L% Word problems involving two components.
-Compound Interest Rational Numbers Application of compound interest formula to calculate depreciated value and population Properties of rational numbers Apply the suitable property to solve problems.
+Rational Numbers Application of compound interest formula to calculate depreciated value and population Properties of rational numbers Apply the suitable property to solve problems.